beaurancourt/blog/markdown/rewriting-travel.md

 Isfjall](/posts/rewriting-isfjall).

 At any rate, same as last time, hopefully this helps.
-Hopefully it helps both GMs looking to run Hall of Judgement, as well as folks looking to write their own modules trying to understand how it looks from the side of someone trying to absorb your writing.
+Hopefully it helps both GMs looking to run Hall of Judgment, as well as folks looking to write their own modules trying to understand how it looks from the side of someone trying to absorb your writing.
 One last post is planned on rewriting Logiheimli.